 To reveal structural information samples need to be electron transparent.
-Many nanoparticles already are, but for bulk samples preparation mechanical grinding, polishing and argon ion milling is often used to achieve electron transparency.
-You may prepare site specific samples by focused ion beam (FIB) method, however we recommended that these are put through a low energy argon ion polishing routine to remove the damage caused by the FIB gallium beam.
+Many nanoparticles already are, but for bulk sample preparation mechanical grinding, polishing, and argon ion milling is often used to achieve electron transparency.
+You may prepare site-specific samples by focused ion beam (FIB) method, however, we recommended that these are put through a low energy argon ion polishing routine to remove the damage caused by the FIB gallium beam.

 It is critical that you locate the specimen’s region of interest in the correct position for the cathodoluminescence collection optics to work efficiently.
 With the Vulcan holder, a thin sample loaded into the holder automatically aligns to the correct focal plane so specimen adjustment in the X,Y plane is all that is necessary; specialist tools are provided to make this straightforward.
 In systems where the collection optics and sample are independent, it is necessary to go through a complex setup that optimizes the sample position relative the electron beam axis (X, Y and Z), collection mirror (Z) and the mirror relative to the electron beam axis (X and Y).
 This can be particularly difficult with samples that are non-uniform or weakly emit cathodoluminescence.

-Light emitted from the sample can vary from position to position in intensity, wavelength (energy), angular distribution, and lifetime (time it takes for the light to be emitted after a sample is excited by the electron beam).
+The light emitted from the sample can vary from position to position in intensity, wavelength (energy), angular distribution, and lifetime (the time it takes for the light to be emitted after a sample is excited by the electron beam).
 There are many different methods you can use to capture this information:

 Imaging: Measures the variation in emitted light intensities as the electron beam is scanned in an X,Y pattern across a sample.
 Panchromatic or polychromatic imaging is the simplest method to quantify the total light emitted at each pixel, and is often used to measure the dislocation density in semiconductor samples or reveal zonation in zircons for geochronology studies.
 Alternatively, you can use monochromatic or bandpass imaging to spectrally filter the light to select only the luminescence associated with a particular spectral feature.
 This method can reveal the distribution of specific minerals, and crystal defects such as stacking faults or impurities.